 In this phase we will use the output of the previous phases and examine the order of the consecutive shots and using that order we’ll conclude if it is a highlight or not.

 Example: when a goal is scored

 Long view Close up Audience

-After finishing all the phases, the highlight video will be available on the website (Laخsly) for the user to view it.
+After finishing all the phases, the highlight video will be available on the website (Laخsly) for the user to view.

 User interactions with the website